linepogl/impartial-pipes/doc/Mapping/p_reindex.md

 ## p_reindex

-Partial function to map the keys of an iterable using a projection.
+Returns a partial function that maps the keys of an iterable using a projection.
 It preserves the values.

 If the projection returns a key that already exists in the iterable, the value is skipped.